unum-cloud/NetworkXum/BenchGraphs/MacbookPro/README.md

 * [Neo4J](https://neo4j.com) was designed specifically for graphs storage, but crashes consistently, so it was removed from comparison.
 * [UnumDB.Graph](https://unum.xyz/db) is our in-house solution.

-Databases were configured to use 512 Mb of RAM for cache and 4 cores for query execution.
+Databases were configured to use 512 MB of RAM for cache and 4 cores for query execution.
 Links: [The Most Popular Open Source Databases 2020](https://www.percona.com/blog/2020/04/22/the-state-of-the-open-source-database-industry-in-2020-part-three/).